The Meaning of Numbers: The Number 110

 More Info on Biblical Meaning of 110

-The word aphar (Strong's #H6083) is usually translated as dust, earth or clay in the King James.
-It is the only Old Testament Hebrew word that numbers exactly 110 occurences.
-Perhaps its most profound use is in regard to Adam and Eve as representatives of humanity.
+Perhaps the most profound use of aphar is in regard to Adam and Eve as representatives of humanity.
 God revealed not only that he made man out of the dust, or ground, but that the penalty for disobedience was to return to it.

 In the sweat of your face you shall eat bread until you return to the ground, for out of it you were taken; for dust (aphar) you are, and to dust (aphar) you shall return (Genesis 3:19, HBFV).